By Leilani H

 - Conservative surgery

 - When hormone treatments don’t work.
-Doctors may suggest conservative surgery to women who want to
+Doctors may suggest conservative surgery to women who want to get pregnant.

 - Last-resort surgery (hysterectomy)